 - Bake for 4 more minutes, check if it needs to be rotated again.
 You will know if it needs to be rotated again depending on how the macarons are baking.
 Take a look at them, if one side seems taller than the other, maybe you have to rotate the tray again.

 When baked, the macarons will have a deeper color and formed feet.
 If you try to move a macaron, it shouldn’t feel jiggly.
 If the macaron is still jiggly, keep baking.

 - Remove from the oven and bake the other tray.

 - Let the macarons cool down before proceeding with the filling.

-- Add salt.
-And finally, add lime juice, and stir on low speed.
+Add the salt.
+And finally, add the lime juice, and stir on low speed.

-- Pour mixture in a small sauce pan and bring it to a boil over medium heat, while stirring nonstop.
+Pour the mixture in a small sauce pan and bring it to a boil over medium heat, while stirring nonstop.